 Description: The City of Hillsboro, through the Hillsboro 2020 Vision, the Downtown Framework Plan and the Downtown Urban Renewal Plan has identified the revitalization of downtown Hillsboro as a high priority.
 Downtown Hillsboro is the heart of the Hillsboro community, serving as the primary civic gathering spot in the city.

 Current Status: Staff from Economic Development, Public Works, Parks, Planning and Police are all active in strategy implementation in the Downtown.
 Downtown maintenance, pedestrian and bike amenities, support for storefront improvements, cultural and arts support, and events including Tuesday and Saturday markets will continue.
 A recent focus has been the development of mixed use housing and commercial projects such as the 4th/Main project by Tokola Development.
-On the arts front, the City provided a real estate loan to Bag & Baggage Theater group to purchase the old bank building on the 4th/Main site for their new performance home.
-To continue the goal of mixed use housing, the City purchased the vacant Hanks Thriftway site in December 2016 and is in the process of preparing development goals for the site, renamed Block 67.
-It is anticipated that the City will seek private developer(s) to partner with to bring a new mixed use project to the downtown over the next few years.
+On the arts front, the City provided a real estate loan to Bag&Baggage Theater group to purchase the old bank building on the 4th/Main site for their new performance home.
+To continue the goal of mixed use housing, the City purchased the vacant Hanks Thriftway site in December 2016 and is preparing development goals for the site, renamed Block 67.
+The City will seek private developer(s) to partner with to bring a new mixed-use project to Downtown over the next few years.

 Contact: Karla Antonini, City of Hillsboro Economic Development Department

 Description: The City is working with community partners to create a wayfinding system that conveys “you have arrived to an amazing community!”
 We want to ensure this system reflects the great things that are growing in Hillsboro, generates community pride, helps locals and visitors navigate and discover our history, culture, parks, resources and businesses.